-, take place in a wide variety of different environments.
-As time has gone by, some of these environments tend to get used quite regularly.
-Many are more common to one genre than others, while some are almost universal, taking different forms depending on the genre.
+Video games take place in a wide variety of different environments.
+As time has gone by, some of these environments have evolved into their own tropes.
+Some are more common to one genre than others, while others are almost universal, taking different forms depending on the genre.
 These almost always have their own style of music to match the level theme.

 - Abandoned Laboratory